CNRFisheries/Survey_gap/README.md

 biomass do we expect in the missed hauls given the observation history?), the environmental aspect through MaxEnt tool (how inter-annual bio-geo-chemical change affect the species distribution in the survey year?).
-Finally through the HBIE tool, each of the three aforementioned steps are weighted and gather to obtain the final result.
-In the present repo DIVA tool described in he aforementioned paper has been replaced by BIMAC.
+Finally through the HBIE tool,the results of the aforementioned tools are weighted and gather to obtain the final biomass index of missing hauls.
+In the present repo DIVA tool described in Coro et al. (2022) has been replaced by BIMAC.

 # Installation